This guide provides a summary of the issues and procedures involved in obtaining trade marks around the world.

 What is a European Union Trade Mark?

 A European Union Trade Mark (EUTM) is a single trade mark registration that provides protection in all of the member states of the European Union.
-The cost of a EUTM application is from about £1,800 plus VAT, including the official fees and our charges.
-Therefore, we believe that the EUTM system provides excellent value for money for securing trade mark protection across the whole of the EU.
-In more complicated
+We believe that the EUTM system provides excellent value for money for securing trade mark protection across the whole of the EU.

 If the EUIPO finds any existing marks on the EUTM Register that might conflict with yours, it notifies the owners of those marks of the existence of your application, but EUIPO itself does not raise any objection.
 The EUTM system relies on EUTM owners themselves to monitor whether an application for an identical or a confusingly similar mark is filed, and if so, to oppose such applications.

 The EUTM application is then published, and in the following three months, anyone may file a formal opposition against the application.
 We will advise you of the procedure for responding to an opposition against your EUTM application should the need arise.